erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 chapters.push(chapter)
 ```

-Then, iterate the instances of `ChapterPage` to assign a *next page* and a *prev page* to each of the chapters.（There may be better to do that without iteration.
-But I got none.）
+Then, iterate the instances of `ChapterPage` to assign a *next page* and a *prev page* to each of the chapters.
+(There may be better to do that without iteration.
+But I got none.)

 ```ruby
 chapters.each_with_index do |chapter, index|